lawrencesiao/Slidifyppt/index.md

 ---
-## Merge it with raw data to find the station name
+## Merge it with raw data to find the station name it belong to

 ```r
 latest <- merge(rawData1,latest_d, by.x = c("Id","Time"),by.y = c("Id","latest_day"),